6 dead, 30 wounded in shooting at Chicago-area July 4 parade - NewsBreak

 6 dead, 30 wounded in shooting at Chicago-area July 4 parade

 HIGHLAND PARK, Ill. — (AP) — A gunman on a rooftop opened fire on an Independence Day parade in suburban Chicago on Monday, killing at least six people, wounding at least 30 and sending hundreds of marchers, parents with strollers and children on bicycles fleeing in terror, police said.
-The suspect remained on the loose hours later as authorities scoured the area and police surrounded a home listed as his possible address.
+The suspect remained on the loose hours later as authorities scoured the area.

 Highland Park Police Chief Lou Jogmen said Monday afternoon that police have identified 22-year-old Robert E. Crimo III as a person of interest and cautioned he should be considered armed and dangerous.
 Police declined to answer questions about how they identified Crimo.
 Authorities described his car as a silver Honda Fit with an Illinois license plate DM 80653.